tomjoht/simplifying-complexity/_docs/reduction-layering-distillation.md

 ---
-title: "Principle 4: Reduce and distill information to its essence"
+title: "Principle 4: Reduce and distill vast information down to its essence"
 permalink: reduction-layering-distillation.html
 redirect_from:
  - /reduction-as-a-form-of-simplicity.html